 Nettwood Farm, East Harptree

-In an area of outstanding natural beauty, working farm Nettwood Farm in the Mendip Hills gazes over breathtaking views of Chew Valley Lake.
+One of the most scenic campsites near Bristol, Nettwood Farm sits in area of outstanding natural beauty, the Mendip Hills, gazing over breathtaking views of Chew Valley Lake.
 With 30 acres of woodland, wildlife such as owls, birds of prey, badgers and deer can often be spotted here.